 server ).
 Your server's directory should now contain

 kickstart.php and the parts of the backup

 Fire up your browser and visit the Kickstart URL on your

 Change any option - if necessary - and hit the

 Upload using FTP option and supply your FTP

 A new window pops up.
 It's the Akeeba Backup Installer (ABI), the site restoration script which was embedded inside your archive.
 Do not close the Kickstart window yet!

 Follow the prompts of the Akeeba Backup Installer, filling in the details of the new server (most importantly, the new database connection and FTP connection information).

-When the Akeeba Backup Installer is done, it prompts you to delete the installation directory.
+When the Akeeba Backup Restoration Script is done, it prompts you to delete the installation directory.
 Ignore this prompt and simply close the ANGIE window.

 akeeba:backup:deleteBack to the Kickstart window, click the button titled.
 Kickstart removes the installation directory, restores your .htaccess file (if you had one in the first place), removes the backup archive and itself.